b4ryss/baryss-panic-room/README.md

 create 0.0.0.0:port-of-your-choice.
 ```

-##### 6. Use Your Public IP Address

-1. For external users to connect, they will need your public IP address instead of `0.0.0.0`.
-2. You can find your public IP address using a service like [whatismyipaddress.com](https://whatismyipaddress.com/).

-Following these steps will enable port forwarding and allow external devices to access services on your local network.
-If you have any other questions or need further assistance, feel free to ask! 😊

 #### Firewall Configuration

 Ensure that your firewall allows traffic on the port you're using for the chat server.